 My Precious Prius:

-Some of ya’ll might be thinking we didn’t have to make very many sacrifices, in which I would reply we make sacrifices every day to live debt free.
-No, we never had to live on rice and beans, but we also gave up lavish house purchases, investing that money into a market that would in the long run give us a return of more than the 4%-6% interest rates we were paying on, and we gave up a very stable environment where the cost of living is super low for an opportunity of the unknown in New Orleans.
+Some of ya’ll might be thinking we didn’t have to make very many sacrifices.
+I would reply we make sacrifices every day to continue to live debt free.
+No, we never had to live on rice and beans.
+But, we also gave up lavish house purchases.
+We gave up investing that money into a market that would in the long run give us a return of more than the 4%-6% interest rates we were paying on.
+We gave up a very stable environment where the cost of living is super low for an opportunity of the unknown in New Orleans.
 Being debt free honestly gives you a peace of mind and is now allowing us to save for an early retirement.
 Simply put, it provides freedom.